Reduce Your Home Loan with Expert Advice

 Read the full post here including how we saved one family $280 a week using this debt consolidation strategy.

-- Owner-occupied home loan; AND
+- An owner-occupied home loan AND

-- Investment property home loan; AND
+- An investment property home loan AND

 Key benefit: